0ff1ane/phx_inertia_svelte_ts_tw/README.md

   * At the end of this stage your changes should look something like this PR: [Adding jest tests](https://github.com/rascala/phx_inertia_svelte_ts_tw/pull/7)

 ## Cleanup(Optional)
-  * If We are not planning to using the ESBuild, TailwindCSS and HeroIcons that comes packaged with Phoenix, we can remove these dependencies and their config
+  * If we are not planning to using the ESBuild, TailwindCSS and HeroIcons that comes packaged with Phoenix, we can remove these dependencies and their config
     * Run `mix deps.unlock esbuild tailwind heroicons` in your phoenix root directory(where the mix.exs file is located)
     * Remove the `esbuild`, `tailwind`, `heroicons` deps from mix.exs
     * Remove the `config :esbuild, ...` block from config.exs